Water Rates and Service Charges

 All customers received a Notice of Public Hearing in mid-January 2020 which detailed how to participate in the rate setting process.
 BCVWD also held an informational community meeting on February 20, 2020, where residents learned more about the proposed rate adjustments, asked questions and provided comments.

 Rate changes are necessary to ensure sufficient funds for the ongoing operations, repairs and maintenance of BCVWD’s facilities, and adequate long-term water supply for the region.
 According to state law, BCVWD cannot charge more than the actual cost of providing water service.
 As a not-for-profit government agency, BCVWD is not legally allowed to make a profit.

 Customers will also see changes to pass-through charges reflected on their bill.
 BCVWD purchases water replenishment supply from the San Gorgonio Pass Water Agency.

 The cost of this imported water rose by 26% in 2019.
 This cost, and the cost of energy to provide water, are passed through to customers as separate charges on their bill.
 BCVWD does not control these costs.

-How will this impact me?
-If approved, a water bill for a typical single-family residence with a 5/8-inch meter using 34 units of water during a bi-monthly billing period would increase by $5.57.
-A customer with a 1-inch meter using the same amount of water would see a bi-monthly increase of $4.21.
+A water bill for a typical single-family residence with a 5/8-inch meter using 34 units of water during a bi-monthly billing period will increase by $5.57.
+A customer with a 1-inch meter using the same amount of water will see a bi-monthly increase of $4.21.
 (These estimates include pass-through charges.)